2020 Inner Mongolia protests: Origin of protest: Curriculum reform, 2020

-While seen as an attempt to assimilate ethnic minority, observers also note it exemplifies the "second-generation's ethnic policy" under paramount leader Xi Jinping, who "envisioned the melting pot formula of the West, in particular the U.S.A., as the ultimate solution to the ethnic problems".
+While seen as an attempt to assimilate an ethnic minority, observers also note that it exemplifies the "second-generation's ethnic policy" under paramount leader Xi Jinping, who "envisioned the melting pot formula of the West, in particular the U.S.A., as the ultimate solution to the ethnic problems".
 Xi Jinping "rejects the old Soviet-based system, which allowed relative autonomy and preservation of language and culture in designated regions, in favor of the new approach".

-Using the nationally unified textbooks on those three affected subjects would also mean the application of standard exams, thus would have direct impacts on the student exam grades in important exams, such as The National College Entrance Exams.
+Using the nationally unified textbooks on those three affected subjects would also mean the application of standard exams, thus would have direct impacts on the student exam grades in important exams, such as the National College Entrance Exams.
 This could also be a factor causing some parents to protest.

 Protests

 Timeline

-Sign of public defiance began on 30 August, when students in Inner Mongolia protesting against the new Mandarin Chinese language program.
-However, it remained local until 31 August 2020, when the Inner Mongolian education department announced that Mongolian language would be removed in history, politics, language and literature subjects, started from 1 September, and will become officially effects, with other subjects to be added.
+Signs of public defiance began on 30 August, when students in Inner Mongolia began protesting against the new Mandarin Chinese language program.
+However, it remained local until 31 August 2020, when the Inner Mongolian education department announced that the Mongolian language would be removed in history, politics, language, and literature subjects, starting from 1 September, and will become official, with other subjects to be added.

-Following the announcement, thousand of ethnic Mongols protested what they saw as an attempt to turn the Mongolian language into a foreign language in their homeland.
+Following the announcement, thousands of ethnic Mongols protested what they saw as an attempt to turn the Mongolian language into a foreign language in their homeland.
 The protesters considered this as an attempt by the Chinese government to curb them from learning the Mongolian language and to disconnect them from their nomadic background.
-Many Mongol families announced they would not send their children to schools until Mongolian language is reinstated as an education language in Inner Mongolia.
+Many Mongol families announced they would not send their children to schools until the Mongolian language is reinstated as an education language in Inner Mongolia.

 In a similar case in Tongliao, a prefecture of Inner Mongolia, parents found out about the announcement only after sending their kids to a boarding school, which led to the protests.
 The parents besieged the school before being repelled by the police.
 The authorities released their children from the school despite rampant pressure.
-Resentment against forced Mandarin-based education was also reflected on the Chinese social media by Mongol users, however it was removed by the authorities.
+Resentment against forced Mandarin-based education was also reflected on Chinese social media by Mongol users.
+However, it was removed by the authorities.

-On 1 September, staff at a school in Naiman county told the BBC that only around 40 students had registered for the semester in place of the usual 1,000.
+On 1 September, staff at a school in Naiman Banner told the BBC that only around 40 students had registered for the semester, in place of the usual 1,000.
 Some subsequently changed their minds, and only some 10 remained.
-On the same time, 300,000 ethnic Mongol students went on strike against the policy imposed by Beijing.
-Even among those ethnic Mongols who support Chinese government, many Mongols objected the plan, with one Mongol, using short video app Kuaishou “I am Chinese, I am Mongolian, you can take anything from me except my mother language.
+At the same time, 300,000 ethnic Mongol students went on strike against the policy imposed by Beijing.
+Even among those ethnic Mongols who support Chinese government, many Mongols objected at the plan, with one Mongol, using the short video app Kuaishou, saying, “I am Chinese, I am Mongolian, you can take anything from me except my mother language.
 Without language, I cannot say that I am Mongolian,” in a following demonstration against the policy.

-On 2 September, several ethnic Mongols participated in the raising of khar suld (Black Banner in Mongolian).
+On 2 September, several ethnic Mongols participated in the raising of the khar suld (Black Banner in Mongolian).
 The khar suld has an implied connotation used only when Mongols fought against an enemy.